 - Book excursions through the Ship

-- Book excursions through Third Party tour operators (research/read reviews) Viator (Tour/Excursion/Activity) Caribbean + Bermuda + Bahamas – Recommendations with Links!
+- Book excursions through third-party tour operators (research/read reviews) Viator (Tour/Excursion/Activity) Caribbean + Bermuda + Bahamas – Recommendations with Links!

 - Research what there is to do in the area & explore on your own